August 29, 2005

 (11) Subsistence

-Cultivated--vegetables, grains, fruits, nuts, etc.
+(a) Cultivated--vegetables, grains, fruits,

-Natural--berries, fruits, nuts, herbs, etc.
+(b) Natural--berries, fruits, nuts, herbs,

-Wild life--animals, fish, fowl.
+(c) Wild life--animals, fish, fowl.

 6. People

-The following suboutline should be used for
+The following suboutline should be used

-in 5c.
-In all events particular attention should be given to those
+subdivision as suggested in 5c.
+In all events particular

-areas within a country where the local inhabitants have peculiarities and
+the local inhabitants have peculiarities and are at considerable

-way of life.
+life.

 a.
 Basic Racial Stock and Physical Characteristics